Iam4syT/thinkbox/ai-agent-app/README.md

 ---

 ## 💡 Backstory
+For a while now, I have been thinking of creating a website portfolio for the numerous saved labs on my PC, and then I chanced upon an ai agent portfolio app article by Andrew Baisden.

-This app started as a way to make a developer portfolio more interactive and useful than a static site.
+His solution was better because it makes a developer's portfolio more interactive and useful than a static site.
 Instead of only listing projects and skills, the idea was to create conversational agents that can:
 - welcome visitors,
 - explain projects in context,
 - discuss career history and skills,